luigichelli/airtable-hex-to-svg/README.md

 ### Usage

-After setting up your `.env` file, you can run the script with:
+After setting up your `.env` file add it to your `.gitignore` so your access token won't be exposed, then you can run the script with:

 ```bash
 streamlit run hex_to_svg.py